Walking The Talk

 RMCCN offers a wide variety of workshops for individuals, organizations, businesses and schools.
 Check out the Community Calendar for news of upcoming workshops.

 Join or start a practice group

-We support ongoing practice groups, and the Colorado NVC Ning site is a great place to find additional practice groups or connect with people who might want to start one.
+We support ongoing practice groups in Colorado and the Rocky Mountain region.
 Some practice groups have individual facilitators, others are group facilitated, with people taking turns leading discussion and activities.
 Periodically, we also do practice group “matchmaking” to help people find or initiate practice groups.
 For more information, visit our practice group page.

 RMCCN also offers a Facilitators' Practice Group designed to support people who wish to share NVC with others by facilitating practice groups, leading NVC workshops, or taking NVC into their organizations.
 Learn more »